Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-1/README.md

 1. In the error handler, log the req.timestamp using console.log.
 Test your changes in the browser.

-1. Note the usage of `res.locals.message = err.message`;  This is another way to make data available in the template view.
-Use this approach to set the date timestamp and display this in error.pug.
-Test your changes in the browser.
+1. Note the usage of `res.locals.message = err.message` and how this is used in error.pug.
+This is another way to make data available in the template view.

+1. Use this approach with res.locals to set the date timestamp so that this code can be used in error.pug `Error occured at #{timestamp}`

+1. Test your changes in the browser.